-- 1.2 Requirements from Quality Management Systems - a) Partners shall establish, maintain and effectively operate quality management systems for all processes for the appropriate provision of products and services in accordance with the Company's purchase orders, including design, purchases, manufacturing, inspections, construction, maintenance, and software design, production, testing and maintenance, etc. - b) Partners shall ensure that their quality management systems include measures to prevent and rapidly discover any product to be delivered that is nonconforming in terms of quality, and to respond rapidly and take corrective action.
-The responsibility for the quality management of all processes shall be clearly specified in the partners' internal organizations. - c) Partners shall, immediately upon request from the Company, submit quality assurance system charts, procedural manuals for response and corrective action to nonconforming products, procedural manuals for design and development work (design planning, design review, product design, process design, and alterations to product and process design), organization charts and QC process charts of those suppliers that are specified in the list of partners and value chains. - d) The Company shall carry out an audit, if necessary, on the basis of the quality assurance system charts, procedural manuals for response and corrective action to nonconforming products, procedural manuals for design and development work, organization charts and QC process charts.
-Where any nonconformity is found during the audit, the Company shall take corrective action. - e) In the event of any alteration to documents submitted to the Company, partners shall report the alteration and grounds for it to the Company without delay. - For actual alterations, refer to 4.3 and 6.8. - f) For the purpose of maintaining the quality management systems mentioned above, partners shall store and manage the records listed below and submit them promptly upon request from the Company. - 1 Records of product inspections (including final and interim inspections) - 2 Records of lot numbers, serial numbers and others to which any design change applies - 3 Records of lot numbers, serial numbers and others to which any process change applies - 4 Records of design reviews, etc. - © Records of nonconforming products (including details of nonconformities, extent of impact, action taken with regard to nonconforming products including other products affected, tentative measures, causes and corrective action, prevention measures, and lot and serial numbers to which they are applied) - 6 Records of changes to drawings, specifications and software programs, etc. - (7) Recording of certification of workers and the certification renewal. - Documented information for management review

-A duplicate copy of the ISO 9001:2015 certificate
+1.2 Requirements from Quality Management Systems

+- a) Partners shall establish, maintain and effectively operate quality management systems for all processes for the appropriate provision of products and services in accordance with the Company's purchase orders, including design, purchases, manufacturing, inspections, construction, maintenance, and software design, production, testing and maintenance, etc. - b) Partners shall ensure that their quality management systems include measures to prevent and rapidly discover any product to be delivered that is nonconforming in terms of quality, and to respond rapidly and take corrective action.
+The responsibility for the quality management of all processes shall be clearly specified in the partners' internal organizations. - c) Partners shall, immediately upon request from the Company, submit quality assurance system charts, procedural manuals for response and corrective action to nonconforming products, procedural manuals for design and development work (design planning, design review, product design, process design, and alterations to product and process design), organization charts and QC process charts of those suppliers that are specified in the list of partners and value chains.

+- d) The Company shall carry out an audit, if necessary, on the basis of the quality assurance system charts, procedural manuals for response and corrective action to nonconforming products, procedural manuals for design and development work, organization charts and QC process charts.
+Where any nonconformity is found during the audit, the Company shall take corrective action. - e) Partners shall store and manage the records specified below to maintain the quality management system mentioned above.
+The Company may request that partners submit any of the records specified below and it may examine the information in the records. - 1 Records of product inspections (including final and interim inspections) - 2 Records of lot numbers, serial numbers and others to which any design change applies - 3 Records of lot numbers, serial numbers and others to which any process change applies - 4 Records of design reviews, etc. - (5) Records of nonconforming products (including details of nonconformities, extent of impact, action taken with regard to nonconforming products including other products affected, tentative measures, causes and corrective action, prevention measures, and lot and serial numbers to which they are applied) - (6) Records of changes to drawings, specifications and software programs, etc. - \bigcirc Recording of certification of workers and the certification renewal. - 8 Documented information for management review - 9 A duplicate copy of the ISO 9001:2015 certificate